gerth2/gerth2.github.io/_posts/2019-09-05-team_mentality.md

 ## Vulnerability, Feedback, Measurement

 All of the aforementioned ideas are just that - ideas.
 They aren't a prescriptive way to organize a team - indeed, if I knew how to tell you that, I'd be a much richer man.
 What I can tell you is this - _be vulnerable_.
 Talk about these things with your team members.
 Bring them up (appropriately), and talk as a team about what you expect from each other.
+Let down your guard, and speak frankly.
 Establish not just where you are, but where you want the team to be.
 Then build a roadmap for how to get there.
 As problems arise, discuss them swiftly and frankly, investigate with curiosity, design and implement a solution.

 Seeking constant feedback from each other is the key way that you, as a team, ensure your day to day interactions remain positive and productive.